reactjs/react.dev/src/content/reference/react/useTransition.md

   // ...
 ```

-This is recommended for two reasons:
+This is recommended for three reasons:

 - [Transitions are interruptible,](#marking-a-state-update-as-a-non-blocking-transition) which lets the user click away without waiting for the re-render to complete.
 - [Transitions prevent unwanted loading indicators,](#preventing-unwanted-loading-indicators) which lets the user avoid jarring jumps on navigation.
+- [Transitions wait for all pending actions](#perform-non-blocking-updates-with-actions) which lets the user wait for side effects to complete before the new page is shown.

-Here is a tiny simplified router example using Transitions for navigations.
+Here is a simplified router example using Transitions for navigations.

 <Sandpack>